 Michael Smith, former editor of The Age and chairman of the Hall of Fame advisory panel, pays tribute to Ben.

 Michael Rowland, President of the Melbourne Press Club, presents Ben with his award.

-Ben Hills nominates his favourite books about journalists and journalism for The Week magazine.
+Ben Hills nominated his favourite books about journalists and journalism for The Week magazine:

 (Quartet Books ₤2.95)

 You have to admire the gall of the “red sheep” of the mad, bad Mitford family who begins this feisty primer on investigative journalism with a stolen quotation: “The only qualities essential for real success in journalism are ratlike cunning, a plausible manner … a little literary ability … (and) the capacity to steal other people’s ideas and phrases.”(The late, great Nicholas Tomalin of London’s Sunday Times said it first.)

 America’s finest journalist’s definitive and exhaustive (it took him seven years to write) account of the rise of the great American media dynasties of the 20th century — CBS, Time, the Los Angeles Times and the Washington Post — and the power they wielded over successive US governments.
 What a pity he died before he could document their fall in the 21st.